-Recently provided some ‘defined costs’ for Area 9, we can make meaningful comment about the charges presented by Kier Highways Ltd (KHL).
+Provided some ‘defined costs’ for Area 9, we can make meaningful comment about the charges presented by Kier Highways Ltd (KHL).
 We have concentrated upon AIW (Asset Incident Watchmen) operatives, the first-response staff common to most claims.

-Based upon the information obtained, Third Parties (drivers, fleets and insurers) should be paying about £30 / hour for an AIW but are charged from £65 / hour to £170 / hour.
+Based on the information obtained, Third Parties (drivers, fleets and insurers) should be paying about £30 / hour for an AIW but are charged from £65 / hour to £170 / hour.
 For the same staff, doing the same job, Highways England Company Ltd (HE) are paying about £25 plus a small (<10%) uplift.

 There are other areas of overstatement, for example:

 - vehicles (plant)

 We have tried to compress years of information acquisition, collation, examination and presentation into the following.
 It is import to be aware of the billing process as who receives a KHL invoice is in some Areas governed by the claim value – though this should change as of 24/06/2019.
 However, pre this date, the process in may contracts following damage to Crown property (DCP) such as a motorway barrier: